+The consultant was briefed verbally on the terms of reference by W. Scheltema.
 It was decided that over and above literature review, the work be done in three schemes which had different origins and were located in different parts of the country.
-The Work schedule which is shown in Appendix 1.
+The Work schedule which was discussed with W. Scheltema is shown in Appendix 1.

-The visits were made and with the cooperation of the different field officers, irrigation farmers were identified for interview.
-The consultant sought to interview the committee first and then selected farmers.
+The visits were made and with the cooperation of the different field officers irrigation farmers were identified for interview.
+The consultant sought to interview the committee first and then selected farmers for interview.
 Those interviewed in Nairobi and at the different schemes are shown in Appendix 2.